-- Any land identified by the Level 3 Odour Impact Assessment as being within a nominated separation distance shall not be developed until either: - Council is satisfied that the poultry operation ceases to operate, or - 3.
+- 2. Any land identified by the Level 3 Odour Impact Assessment as being within a nominated separation distance shall not be developed until either: - Council is satisfied that the poultry operation ceases to operate, or - it can be demonstrated to Council that a change to the operation of the poultry farm has resulted in removal of the odour source. - 3.
 Where an existing poultry farm is proposed to expand or a new poultry farm proposed within the precinct boundary, a Level 3 Odour Impact Assessment must be undertaken to verify the actual nuisance level of odour generated by the poultry farm.
 The assessment is to be undertaken in accordance with the EPA Draft Policy "Assessment and Management of Odour from Stationary Sources in NSW and Technical Notes".
 Any Level 3 Odour Assessment must also consider the local terrain effects on odour behaviour for day and night-time periods and determine the suitable separation distance that the farm must be from sensitive development.
-For residential or sensitive use developments a 2.0 OU / m2 should be used as the criterion to determine the level of odour nuisance / impact. - 4.
+For residential or sensitive use developments a 2.0 OU / m3 should be used as the criterion to determine the level of odour nuisance / impact. - 4.
 For industrial / employment developments, the emission of all air impurities is to be strictly controlled in accordance with the Protection of the Environment Operations (Clean Air) Regulation 2002 and must not exceed the prescribed standard concentration and emission rates.
 Where no standard is prescribed by the regulation, the activity or operation of any plant must be carried out by such practicable means as may be necessary to prevent or minimise air pollution.
 A report prepared by a suitably qualified air quality expert may be requested by Council to be prepared prior to development consent being granted.
-Such a report is to detail the likely air emissions and impacts, methods for control and maintenance of equipment, to ensure compliance with the Protection of the Environment Operations Act 1997 and associated Regulations.
+Such a report is to detail the likely air emissions and impacts, methods for control and maintenance of equipment, to ensure compliance with the Protection of the Environment Operations Act 1997 and associated Regulations. - 5.
 All Sewage Treatment Plants (STP) are to be surrounded by an odour buffer.
 The size of such buffer is to be determined by a suitably qualified air quality expert in conjunction with Sydney Water and Camden Council.
-101
+Where there is a proposal to locate a STP in or near the precinct that includes associated odour buffer zones, all proposed residential development boundaries and 97 sensitive land use developments must be located outside of the defined buffer zones of the STP.
+Sewage Pumping Stations (SPS) must be located a suitable distance away from residential development boundaries that includes sensitive land use developments preferably in areas of public open space.